 What to serve with eggplant lasagna

-- Crispy Pan Fried Brussels Sprouts can be prepared quickly and easily while the lasagna is baked.
+Start with a simple Massaged Kale Salad.
+These Crispy Pan Fried Brussels Sprouts can be prepared quickly and easily while the lasagna is baked.
+Finish the meal with Gluten Free Peanut Butter Chocolate Chip Cookies!

-- If you like this idea, you'll also love Zucchini Parmigiana, which uses roasted zucchini in place of pasta noodles and smoked mozzarella cheese.
+- If you like this eggplant lasagna idea, you'll also love Zucchini Parmigiana, which uses roasted zucchini instead of pasta noodles and smoked mozzarella cheese.

 - This Grilled Eggplant Sandwich continues our theme of eggplant, tomatoes, cheese, and basil and tastes like peak summer!

-- You can use this simple tomato sauce to make Penne all'Arrabbiata.
+- You can use this same simple tomato sauce to make Penne all'Arrabbiata.

 Recipe